Had an issue with

 complaints got resolved

-Monthly fee surprise: A customer paid off an interest-free purchase and later discovered monthly account fees continued.
+Monthly fee surprise: A customer paid off an interest-free purchase and later discovered monthly account fees had continued.
 After raising a complaint, the customer received a one-time fee reversal as a goodwill gesture and the account was closed at the customer’s request.

 Payment error and late fee: A customer attempted to make a payment on the due date but encountered a system issue and was charged a late fee.
 After the customer provided the date and evidence of the error, the late fee was waived and the account was corrected.